 Licensing of Well Drilling Contractors:

 The revised law further authorizes the CRLB to develop a licensing procedure for well drilling contractors by January 1, 2014.
 Once established, the licensing program will involve specifying requirements such as minimum qualifications and continuing education requirements.

 Well Drilling Regulations:

 The revised law directs the Rhode Island Building Code Standards Committee ("BCSC") to establish well drilling construction standards by incorporating the requirements into the appropriate sections of the state building codes.
 Requirements for drinking water wells installed on most non-residential properties are already reflected in the RI state plumbing code.
 The law directs the BCSC to integrate requirements to cover all residential housing by December 31, 2013.
 The current RI DEM Well Drilling Regulations will remain in place until they are superseded by the formal adoption of the new BCSC regulations.

 Well Location Variances:

-The existing DEM procedure for well location variances will remain in place until the well construction regulations are formally adopted by the BCSC.
-Contractors should continue to send applications for variances to DEM.
 Questions on a well variance should be directed to Tom Angelone at 401-222-4700 ext.
-7607 or firstname.lastname@example.org.
-More information on changes to the variance procedure will be forthcoming in 2013.
+7607 or email@example.com.
+More information on changes to the variance procedure will be forthcoming in 2014.